• Skip to primary navigation

 The most delectable Vegan Carrot Cake you will ever sink your teeth into!
 Wonderfully nutty, spicy-sweet, and perfectly textured!

-a slice of Vegan Carrot Cake with a fork
+A slice of Vegan Carrot Cake with white frosting and pecans, next to a fork.

 There is nothing I love more than indulging in some carrot cake goodness!
 And I guess my love shows, since there’s no shortage of carrot cake recipes on FFF!
 Carrot cake is one of those quintessential cakes served at almost every café in my neighborhood, and if I’m out for coffee with friends, this is definitely a treat I can’t resist.
 Truth be told, however, not all carrot cakes are created equal.
 I’ve certainly had my fair share of dry carrot cakes with either too much or too little frosting.
 That could be the reason why I’m always eager to experiment and try new recipes myself.